-The 2009 Abraham Lincoln commemorative silver dollar honors the 200 year anniversary of the birth of President Abraham Lincoln.
+The 2009 Abraham Lincoln commemorative silver dollar honors the 200-year anniversary of the birth of President Abraham Lincoln.
 The United States Mint’s authority to strike the coin was derived by the signing of the Abraham Lincoln Commemorative Coin Act (Public Law 109-285), which was signed on September 27, 2006.

 Abraham Lincoln was born into a family with modest means in the western frontier of Kentucky.
 His early life was one of struggle and family tragedy.
 Lincoln lost his mother at a young age and his family faced a series of financial upheavals over the years, mostly due to disputes over land titles.
 An inquisitive child, it’s highly likely that Lincoln’s self-study and interest in the legal profession were influenced by his father’s financial and legal struggles.

-Much of Lincoln’s later positions as a national politician were formed during his career in the Illinois State legislature.
+Much of Lincoln’s later positions as a national politician were formed during his career in the Illinois State Legislature.
 Illinois was in the process of transforming from a border state on the western frontier to a major economic center in the nation’s Midwest.
 Railroads and shipping lanes helped to fuel the state’s growing economy.
-During his tenure as a state lawmaker, Lincoln helped to secure funding for a number of important infrastructure projects, he advocated for the relocation of the state capital to Springfield, he supported the strengthening of the state’s banking system, and in 1837, cast his first anti-slavery vote.
+During his tenure as a state lawmaker, Lincoln helped to secure funding for a number of important infrastructure projects, advocated for the relocation of the state capital to Springfield, supported the strengthening of the state’s banking system, and in 1837, cast his first anti-slavery vote.

 After an unsuccessful run for the U.S. Congress, Lincoln was elected to represent Illinois’ 7th District in 1846.
 He ran as a Whig and promised to serve for only one term.
 He did not seek re-election but instead returned home to practice law.
 His practice mostly dealt with transportation issues involving railroads and river barges.